 GENERAL COURSES PROFESSIONAL COURSES

-Credits C Credits
+Credits Credits

-1:1 through 1:103 Courses (Except 31:100 Nursing Trends 3
+1:1 through 1:103 Courses (Except 31:100 Nursing Trends

 1:13-1:14 31:105 Prin. & Meth. of Teaching

 27:57 Human Development and Nursing 3

-Learning 31:106 Ward Mgt. & Tchg.
-3
+Learning 3 31:106 Ward Mgt. & Tchg 3

 30:115 or 116 Psychology 3 31:113 Public Health Nursing Practice 3

-27:150 Tests & Measurements 31:114 Comprehensive Nursing Care 3
+27:150 Tests & Measurements 31:114 Comprehensive Nursing Care 3 31:115 Comprehensive Nursing

 Chemistry, Physics, Bacteriology 31:115 Comprehensive Nursing

-or Physiology Practice 3
+or Physiology 6-8 Practice

-, 0,

 Registered nurses are allowed some credit for their professional education in nursing.
 This is dependent upon the quality and quantity of work completed in various subjects.
 The number of electives will depend on the credit allowed the individual student for her basic professional program.
+No new students will be admitted to this program.
+Students currently enrolled will have the opportunity to complete their program by June 1968.